-In addition to the civilian volunteer board activities, Natali Caetano, Palm Beach County Sheriff’s Office is the Program Coordinator, and coordinates the law enforcement and media activities as liaison to the board.
+In addition to the civilian volunteer board activities, Cindy Lopez, Palm Beach County Sheriff’s Office is the Program Coordinator, and coordinates the law enforcement and media activities as liaison to the board.

 On September 9, 1981, Crime Stoppers of Palm Beach County, Inc presented South Florida’s first crime re-enactment aired on WPEC, News Channel 12.